Jack Layton: 2006 election

-Conservative minority government
+39th Canadian Parliament

 At the NDP's 22nd Convention, held on September 10, 2006, in Quebec City, Layton received a 92% approval rating in a leadership vote, tying former Reform Party leader Preston Manning's record for this kind of voting.
 This record was later broken in 2016 by Elizabeth May of the Green Party of Canada.
 At the same convention, the NDP passed a motion calling for the return of Canadian Forces from Afghanistan.
 On September 24, 2006, he met with Afghan President Hamid Karzai to discuss the NDP position.
 After the meeting Layton stated that Canada's role should be focused on traditional peacekeeping and reconstruction rather than in a front line combat role currently taking place.

 Layton and his caucus voted to support the new proposed rules for income trusts introduced by the Conservatives October 31, 2006.
 The short-term result of the tax policy announcement was a loss to Canadian investors of $20 billion, the largest ever loss attributed to a change in government policy.

 Layton threatened to move a motion of non-confidence against the government over the "Clean Air Act" unless action was taken to improve the bill and its approach to environmental policy.
 Prime Minister Harper agreed to put an end to the Parliamentary logjam by sending the bill to a special legislative committee before second reading.
 He released his proposed changes to the "Clean Air Act" on November 19, 2006.

 On June 3, 2008, Layton voted to implement a program which would "allow conscientious objectors ... to a war not sanctioned by the United Nations ... to ... remain in Canada ..."
 Layton led the NDP to be instrumental in taking action on the peace issue of Canada and Iraq War resisters.

 On June 11, 2008, Prime Minister Stephen Harper made it known that he had received private counsel from Layton on the matter of Indian residential schools and the apology to former students of the schools.
 Before delivering the apology, Harper thanked Layton.